neurosity/neurosity-sdk-js/README.md

 - Test Auth
 - Check for CORS
 - Security audit
-- Code splitting
-  - Cloud client should only be loaded if cloud mode is enabled
-  - Wifi client should only be loaded on wifi mode
 - Document how to get `deviceId`
-- Document how to get `apiKey` for cloud mode
+- Document how to get `apiKey` for firebase
 - Remove `apiKey` from examples
 - Publish to cdn